-3.1 Responses to Information Asymmetry Existing for Small-Lot Depositors
+A. Responses to Information Asymmetry Existing for Small-Lot Depositors

 It is assumed that small-lot depositors cannot undertake monitoring responsibility and hence it becomes necessary to delegate it to a third party.
 Whether to expand this to include large-lot depositors or limit the range is an important point for discussion, which can basically be summarized as a problem related to degree of information asymmetry (disclosure practices, degree of intrinsic asymmetry).
-Specific forms of delegated monitoring could be (a) deposit insurance (with fair variable premium) or (b) prompt closure action.11 In addition, (c) the LOLR function of a central bank could be, conceptually, included as a function which compliments delegated monitoring (explained in detail in 3.1.3), and we can also think of (d) ensuring bank management discipline through enhanced monitoring by large-lot creditors.
+Specific forms of delegated monitoring could be (1) deposit insurance (with fair variable premium) or (2) prompt closure action."
+In addition, (3) the LOLR function of a central bank could be, conceptually, included as a function that complements delegated monitoring (explained in detail in Section III.A.3), and we can also think of (4) ensuring bank management discipline through enhanced monitoring by large-lot creditors.

-3.1.1 Deposit insurance system (fair variable premium)
+1. Deposit insurance system (fair variable premium)